Hishamuddindev21/Bike_Sales/README.md

 # Bike_Sales
- This is my bike sales exercises
+ This is my bike sales folder for my python exercises